-Many companies think of energy as a fixed overhead but saving energy is actually one of the easiest ways to reduce costs and improve your reputation.
+Many companies think of energy as a 'fixed overhead'.
+Saving energy is one of the easiest ways to reduce costs and improve your reputation.

-Reducing the amount of energy you use is one of the fastest and most effective ways to save your business money.
+Reducing energy use is one of the fastest and most effective ways to save your business money.

-Calderdale Council can help with practical advice on efficiency and renewable energy.
-We can also provide up to date information on the current support available as well as opportunities within the emerging low carbon economy.
+Calderdale Council can help with advice on efficiency and renewable energy.
+We can also give up-to-date information on current support available, as well as opportunities within the emerging low-carbon economy.

-Two initiatives have been launched to provide this support:
+Three initiatives are available to provide this support:

 A forum where local businesses can share experiences with each other, gain expert advice and create new opportunities.
-The Club provides practical solutions to enable your business to identify and realise financial savings, growth opportunities and carbon reductions.
+It provides practical solutions to enable your business to identify and realise financial savings, growth opportunities and carbon reductions;

 Flexible energy solutions for Calderdale based businesses

-The Council recently joined up with Orchard Energy to set up an energy collective - 6C.
-By combining the buying power of businesses and public services within Calderdale, we have negotiated a plan to purchase directly from energy companies to provide our local business users with some of the lowest priced energy in the UK.
+It combines the buying power of businesses and public services in Calderdale.
+We have a plan to purchase directly from energy companies.
+This is to provide our local business users with some of the lowest priced energy in the UK.